domingosl/stremio-rpan-addon/README.md

 # Stremio RPAN Addon

+**IMPORTANT NOTE: Most of the content creators for this service are from United States, so if you are in Europe you'll find more content if connect later at night!**

 #### First a message for the Stremio judge panel
 I won the Stremio SDK contest of 2019 in the category Innovation.
 This year I was working in something also very fun and innovative as my entry to the contest, and then